bbauska/Coursera-React/README.md

 $ create-react-app --help
 ```

-### Generating and Serving a React Project using create-react-app
+<h3>Generating and Serving a React Project using create-react-app</h3>

 -   At a convenient location on your computer, create a folder named
     <i>React</i> and move into that folder.